 Is travel insurance with ‘Covid cover’ giving you the confidence to book your next holiday?
 Just make sure you understand what it means – it might not include as much as you think.

-With optimistic holidaymakers looking to book trips later in 2021, there’s been an upsurge of ‘Covid cover’ and ‘coronavirus guarantees’ offered with holidays, flights, accommodation and travel insurance.
+With optimistic holidaymakers looking to book trips through late summer and autumn 2021, there’s been an upsurge of ‘Covid cover’ and ‘coronavirus guarantees’ offered with holidays, flights, accommodation and travel insurance.

 But what do these phrases actually mean?
 You might assume that Covid cover includes all sorts of eventualities, but you could be in for a nasty shock if it’s more limited than you thought.